 In February 2020, a conglomeration of domestic manufacturers filed a scope and circumvention petition seeking the imposition of antidumping ("AD") and countervailing duties ("CVD") with the United States Department of Commerce ("DOC") and the United States International Trade Commission ("ITC") against imports of hardwood plywood assembled in Vietnam using cores sourced from China.
 In July 2022, the DOC issued a Preliminary Scope Determination and Affirmative Preliminary Determination of Circumvention of the Antidumping and Countervailing Duty Orders ("Preliminary Determination").
-In July 2023, the DOC issued a Final Scope Determination and Affirmative Final Determination of Circumvention of the Antidumping and Countervailing Duty Orders ("Final Determination").
+In July 2023, the DOC issued a Final Determination of Circumvention of the Antidumping and Countervailing Duty Orders ("Final Determination").

 Included in the Final Determination is a list of Vietnamese suppliers not eligible for certification.
 AD and CVD cash deposits of 206% are required for imports from the Vietnamese suppliers not eligible for certification.
 Many of the Vietnamese suppliers appealed their inclusion on the ineligible for certification list in the Preliminary Determination.
 Because two of the Company's primary Vietnamese plywood vendors remained on the ineligible for certification list in the Final Determination, the Company recorded a loss on unliquidated customs entries as of Final Determination in July 2023.
 The loss recorded in fiscal 2024 was \$4.9 million, or \$3.7 million net of tax.
-Based on the evidence provided from the Vietnamese suppliers, the specific characteristics of the product imported and other relevant matters, the Company intends to vigorously appeal the Final Determination that it is subject to these duties and disputes the findings of the Final Determination with regards to the Company.
-In fiscal 2024 the Company filed an administrative review request on the AD/CVD orders and the Company filed a complaint with the Court of International Trade.
-As of April 30, 2024, both of these proceedings are pending.
+Through fiscal year 2025, the Company has remitted deposits of \$3.8 million pursuant to the Final Determination.
 Our last order was placed with these vendors in June 2022.